 The Solution: A Metalfab Posibin™ designed specifically for the customer’s application is suspended from the ceiling allowing all existing equipment configured below to remain undisturbed.
 The straight side bin height is engineered to reduce compressive head loads.
 The bin, in conjunction with its integral bin activator, produces a consistent material density and facilitates uniform discharge.
 Its outlet interconnects directly with the packer to avoid long chutes or restrictions.

 This configuration reduces residual product dust and minimizes areas of material build up that can impede flow.
 The Posibin™ uses a fully enclosed unitized vibrator/motor to generate a consistent, uniform flow from the bin outlet to the dual auger that batches the sugary, oily, bakery mixtures into 50lb bags with consistency and ease.
 The Posibin™, with its integral bin activator is constructed of 304 stainless steel, include sanitary features, and are each fitted with an access door for ease of cleaning during product change-over.

 Maximum Capacity: Previously, running at 33% capacity, the packaging line output was 1-1/2 to 3 bags per minute – three per minute being rare.
 Frequent stoppages – as many as 15 per run – were required to free product build-up that was clogging the bin outlet/feed to packaging auger.
 Today, the

 line only stops for product change-overs and output is now 6 to 7 bags per minute – an increase in output that exceeds 300%.

-Metalfab designs, engineers, manufactures and markets dry bulk (powders and granular) material handling systems and equipment to process industries who want rugged, long lasting, equipment.
+Metalfab designs, engineers, manufactures, and markets dry bulk (powders and granular) material handling systems and equipment to process industries that want rugged, long-lasting, equipment.
 Unlike our competitors, we make robust equipment with fewer moving parts which decrease downtime and increase throughput, lowering cost.
-Metalfab also is a major ...
+Metalfab is also a ...